S&P 500 Trades at New High

 By Avantika Chilkoti and Karen Langley

-The S&P 500 set a new intraday high Monday to kick off a busy week featuring a flurry of corporate earnings, a Federal Reserve meeting and the October jobs report.
+The S&P 500 set a new intraday high for the first time in three months Monday to kick off a busy week featuring a flurry of corporate earnings, a Federal Reserve meeting and the October jobs report.

-The index climbed 0.6% to 3039.91, passing its previous record of 3027.98 from July 26.
-The Dow Jones Industrial Average gained 0.5%, and the technology-heavy Nasdaq Composite added 0.9%, putting both indexes within about 1% of their records.
+Optimism about lower interest rates and hopes for a resolution to the long-simmering trade dispute between the U.S. and China have propelled stocks this year after a brutal selloff to end 2018.
+The S&P 500 is up 21% in 2019 -- though most of those gains came in the first quarter.

-Hopes for lower interest rates and a resolution to the long-simmering trade dispute between the U.S. and China have propelled stocks this year after a brutal selloff to end 2018.
-The S&P 500 is up 21% in 2019 and 12% from a year ago.
+Most earnings reports from big companies have beaten the low expectations of analysts, but earnings are still on track to fall 3.8% from a year earlier, according to FactSet.

-"For the market to move higher from here, you would definitely need earnings upgrades," said Anik Sen, global head of equities at PineBridge Investments.
-"The earnings upgrades are going to be more company-specific.
-A lot of management teams have been investing in productivity."
+Investors are expecting the Federal Reserve on Wednesday to cut interest rates for the third time this year as the central bank attempts to insulate the economy against the effects of slower growth.

-The Federal Reserve, meanwhile, is expected to cut interest rates for the third time this year at the conclusion of its meeting Wednesday to cushion the economy against the effects of slower growth.
+U.S. factory activity in September contracted for the second straight month and hit a 10-year low, and there have been signs that the manufacturing slowdown is spreading to the labor market and crimping consumer spending.
+Investors will be paying close attention to Friday's monthly jobs report for fresh clues on the health of the economy.

-Investors will also be paying close attention to the next U.S. jobs report Friday for clues on the health of the economy.
+The dispute between the U.S. and China has disrupted the global trade system, and stocks rallied late last week on reports that the two countries were edging closer to completing a "phase one deal."
+But investors have responded to a drip of both good and bad news on trade, and the possibility of another round of tariffs in December continues to fuel caution.

-Fast-moving geopolitical events are also holding back corporate performance, said Esty Dwek, a strategist at Natixis Investment Managers
+Fast-moving geopolitical events are holding back corporate performance, said Esty Dwek, a strategist at Natixis Investment Managers.

 "It's a confirmation that there's a lot of uncertainty, and the more you can remove some of this uncertainty the more you'll have better guidance and confidence in terms of hiring and investing," Ms. Dwek said.

-Microsoft gained 2.2% after the software company won a contract worth up to $10 billion over the next decade from the Pentagon.
-AT&T added 5% after the company struck a truce with an activist investor.
+Microsoft gained 2.2% and was on track for a new high after the software company won a contract worth up to $10 billion over the next decade from the Pentagon.
+AT&T added 4% after the company struck a truce with an activist investor.

 The U.K.'s FTSE 100 gauge ticked up 0.1% as U.K. Prime Minister Boris Johnson urged lawmakers to support his push for a Dec.
 12 general election as a way to clear a path to Brexit.
 European Union leaders agreed to a three-month extension to the Brexit deadline, extending the political uncertainty until Jan.
 31.